-The project site has scarce vegetation in the form of shrubs with no trees at the project site as well as along the transmission line route.
+The project site has had no vegetation cover, no trees and Structure as well as along the transmission line route.

 4.4.2 Fauna

 In its original form, the Dry Sub Tropical Semi Evergreen Scrub Forest constitutes the habitat of wild fauna consisting of a host of animals and birds.
 As the disturbances increased to a maximum level with complete inhabitation, wildlife abundance and diversity decreased to a minimum degree.